-Class of asset Year ended 31 March 2020 Year ended 31 March 2019 Computer software 3 years 3 years
+Class of assets Year ended 31 March 2021 Year ended 31 March 2020 Computer software 3 years 3 years

 Amortisation methods, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.
 The effect of change in estimate of useful life is accounted on prospective basis.